thenativeweb/whatif/README.md

 From time to time, if you update a package, you also need to update any dependant packages, and any dependant packages of the dependant packages, and… it's turtles all the way down.

 To simplify this task you can run whatif within the directory that contains all of your repositories.
-Provide the name of an updated package as a parameter:
+Provide the name of an updated package as a parameter.

+If a directory with the given name exists, whatif extracts the module's name from the `package.json` file from this directory.
+If not, the given string is used literally:

 ```bash
 $ whatif <package>